plblum/jivs/README.md

 -   <a href="#valuehosts">`ValueHost classes`</a> – Identifies a single value to be validated
     and/or contributes data used by the validators.
 You get and set its value both from a Model and the Inputs (your editor widgets) in the UI.

-	- `InputValueHost class` – For your Inputs, a ValueHost with the power of validation.
+	+ `InputValueHost class` – For your Inputs, a ValueHost with the power of validation.
-	- `NonInputValueHost class` – For values that are not validated but contribute to validation.
+	+ `NonInputValueHost class` – For values that are not validated but contribute to validation.

 	>For example, a postal codes might be validated against a regular expression.
 But that expression depends on the country of delivery.
 So you would use a `NonInputValueHost` to pass in a country code your app is using, and let the validation internally select the right expression by retrieving the country code first.

-	If you are using a Model, you might also use NonInputValueHost for all remaining properties on that model.
+	> If you are using a Model, you might also use NonInputValueHost for all remaining 	properties on that model.
 In this scenario, Jivs becomes a *Single Source of Truth* for the model's data while in the UI.

+	+ `CalcValueHost class` – For calculated values needed by validation rules.
+Classic example is the difference in days between two dates is compared to a number of days.

 -   <a href="#validationmanager">`ValidationManager class`</a> – The "face" of this API.
 Your validation-related UI elements will need access to it to do their work.
 It's where you configure the `ValueHosts`, get access to a `ValueHost`, validate, and get the validation results.